Skip to content

 Setup Instructions

-1. Import Workflow: Import the workflow JSON into your n8n instance
+• Import into your n8n instance

-2. Configure Database Credential:
+2. Configure PostgreSQL Credential

-• Create a PostgreSQL credential named "PostgresOnSupabase"
+• Create a new PostgreSQL credential named "PostgresOnSupabase"

-• Configure connection to your Supabase/PostgreSQL instance
+• Configure connection to your Supabase/PostgreSQL database

-3. Verify Database Schema:
+3. Verify Database Schema

 • Ensure ceaAlerts table exists with columns: phoneNumber, reason, priority, summary, profitSnapshot, status, id, createdAt